omega8cc/boa/docs/BUILDTESTS.md

 It holds `twig/twig` below 3.30 today: Twig 3.30.0 breaks every page of the Drupal 10 and 11 releases published before Drupal's own fix (drupal.org issue 3625969), because the compiled templates call Twig's escaper with the argument list of Drupal's escape filter.
-The hold is lifted once every catalogue core carries that fix. varbase, installed from upstream's lock, and the vanilla cores, whose `drupal/core-recommended` pins Twig, are not affected.
+The hold is lifted once every catalogue core carries that fix.

+varbase, installed from upstream's lock, is not affected, and neither are the vanilla
+cores: their build installs the lock `drupal/recommended-project` ships for each core release and adds only Drush, so the hold never applies there, and the templates published so far lock Twig below 3.30. `drupal/core-recommended` itself no longer pins Twig.

 Every published tarball records root as its owner (`--owner=0 --group=0 --numeric-owner`): BOA unpacks some of them as root into trees every instance shares,